hooksw/konify/README.md

 }
 ```
 ### Behind the responsive mechanism
-The following code shows how the current reactive system works (without the need for recomposition).
+The following code shows how the current reactive system works basically without the need for recomposition or virtual-dom.
 It relays on the single thread and the two-way binding.

 ```kotlin